jbrusoe/FRC-Java/05-JavaProblemsToTry/README.md

 8. Convert the calculation of the average in the previous problem to be done in a method with the output being displayed in the main method.
 (The output should be identical to the previous problem.)

+9. Convert the code from the previous problem to store the entered numbers into an array.
+(The output should be identical to problem 7.)